 It is simply the temperature 2m above the ground.
 This is the temperature most people are interested in, unless you are an atmospheric scientist or meteorologist.
 In such a case, the ‘850hPa temperature’ might be what you want to have a look at.

 YES, as long as you include a link to weatheroo.net or put weatheroo.net in your references.

 Quinting, J. & Vollgger, S. A. (2016).
 Weatheroo Weathermap [webpage].
 Retrieved Month Day, Year, from http://www.weatheroo.net

-Weatheroo.net is using forecast data of the Global Forecast System (GFS) provided by the American National Centers for Environmental Prediction (NCEP).
+Weatheroo.net is using forecast data of the Global Forecast System (GFS) provided by the American National Centers for Environmental Prediction (NCEP) and of the Isosahedral Nonhydrostatic Model (ICON) provided by the German Weather Service (DWD).
 The data that are used for the Weathermaps and the meteograms for Australia are available on a 0.25 by 0.25 degree global latitude-longitude grid.
 The ensemble forecast are based on a 1 by 1 degree global latitude-longitude grid.

 Yes, you can.
 Simply click on the [Download PNG] button in the lower right corner of the Weather Map.